ByteInternet/php-hypernode/README.md

 # BUILD INSTRUCTIONS
 The buildsystem for this module uses debhelper scripts that are only available for Ubuntu 14.04 (trusty) and later.
-We still use 12.04 (precise) on Hypernode.
-If you need to build this module for precies, you need two additional dependencies: [php5-dev-5.5-buildscripts](https://github.com/ByteInternet/php5-dev-5.5-buildscripts) and [pkg-php-tools](http://packages.ubuntu.com/trusty/pkg-php-tools) from Ubuntu 14.04.
+If you need to build this module for Ubuntu Precise, you need two additional dependencies: [php5-dev-5.5-buildscripts](https://github.com/ByteInternet/php5-dev-5.5-buildscripts) and [pkg-php-tools](http://packages.ubuntu.com/trusty/pkg-php-tools) from Ubuntu 14.04.
 Both packages are available in the Hypernode Precise repository.
 You also need to have the same major version of php5-dev installed as this module will be used with.

 You also need `dh-php` > 0.10, so download here: http://ftp.nl.debian.org/debian/pool/main/d/dh-php/dh-php_0.10_all.deb

 Make sure you have a build environment set up for the target system.
-You can use instructions from [the wiki](https://wiki.byte.nl/mediawiki/Git-buildpackage_%28handmatig%29#Pbuilder_omgeving_voor_ubuntu_precise_.2812.04_LTS.29_maken_.28op_Debian_of_op_Ubuntu.29).

-**Build the package for each phpapi we support!** See below:

- * Enable the Hypernode repository with the **5.5** component
-  * export DIST=precise ARCH=amd64
-  * `git-pbuilder login --save-after-login`
-  * `echo "deb http://ubuntu.byte.nl precise main hypernode php55" > /etc/apt/sources.list`
-  * `git-pbuilder update`
- * Build: `git-buildpackage --git-pbuilder --git-dist=$DIST --git-arch=$ARCH --git-debian-branch=master`
- * Upload: See #hyperspam for reprerpo instructions.
-Make sure you put it in the correct apt component.

 CREATING A NEW VERSION
 ======================